codeurjc-students/2025-sky-apartments/README.md

 **For Anonymous Users:**
 - View the complete apartment catalog
 - Advanced search system with combined filters and multiple criteria
-- Filter by characteristics (number of guests, terrace/balcony, location, price range, etc.)
+- Filter by characteristics (number of guests, terrace/balcony, etc.)
-- Map integration to display exact apartment locations
+- Map integration to display apartments location
-- Detailed apartment information with images and descriptions
+- Detailed apartment information with image and description
 - Check availability for specific dates

 **For Registered Users:**